yxuco/fabric-operation/aws/README.md

 aws_access_key_id = ABCDEFGHIJ1234567890
 aws_secret_access_key = abcdefghijklmnopqrstuvwxyz1234567890ABCD
 ```
-If you need to work with a role for a different AWS account, you can add a `profile` definition to the `config` file, similar to the `prod` profile in the above sample.
+If you need to work with a role for a different AWS account, you can add a `profile` definition to the `config` file, similar to the `prod` profile in the above sample (Your AWS administrator can provide you the `role_arn`).
 To use the profile `prod` as the default, you can set the environment variable, e.g.,
 ```
 export AWS_PROFILE=prod
 ```